 Image display lies at the core of most any image processing application.
 With Mira, display of images is only one of many ways of understanding your data.
 There are also 1-D and 3-D visualization capabilities, contour plots, and other tools immediately available for a displayed image.
 This Brief describes how Mira displays 2-D images.

 Mira's image display capabilities go well beyond the options provided by other software packages.
-Features such as smooth, real time contrast stretching of palettes, infinitely versatile pseudo-color palette enhancement, and high-speed image animation are just some of the many outstanding image display tools in Mira.
-All Mira platforms can display numeric data type images having 1 to 4 byte per pixel integer and 4 or 8 byte per pixel real images.
+Features such as smooth, real time contrast and gamma stretching of palettes, infinitely versatile pseudo-color palette enhancement, and high-speed image animation are just some of the many outstanding image display tools in Mira.
+All Mira platforms can display numeric data having 1 to 4 integer bytes per pixel and 4 or 8 real bytes per pixel.
 All Mira platforms also can display 24 and 48 bit per pixel color images.
-In addition, Mira MX x64 can display color images with ultra high bit depth, including these pixel types: 4 byte per channel integer and real, 8 byte per channel real.
+In addition, Mira Pro x64 can display color images with ultra high bit depth, including these pixel types: 4 byte per channel integer and real, 8 byte per channel real.
 Also see the Brief "UHDR Imaging in Mira".